SpeciesFileGroup/taxonpages/README.md

 ## Usage

 1. Click on "Fork" button to create your own repository from this.
-2. Uncheck `Copy the setup branch only`
+2. Uncheck `Copy the setup branch only` and press `Save`
+3. After create your repo, go to `Settings > Pages`, on "Branch" select `gh-pages` and `/(root)`.
+Then press save
+4. After a couple of minutes, your public page should be available at `https://<yourusername>.github.io/taxonpages`

 ### Setup